noopur-zambare/noopur-zambare/README.md

 * 👋 Hi, I’m @noopur-zambare <br>
-* :books: I'm a final year student pursuing B-tech in Mechanical Engineering from <b>Indian Institute Of Technology, Jodhpur</b> along with a Minor in Data Science.<br>
+* :books: I have done B-tech in Mechanical Engineering from <b>Indian Institute Of Technology, Jodhpur</b> along with a Minor in Data Science.<br>
 * :computer: I’m interested in <b> Machine Learning, Deep Learning, Data Science, Data Analytics and Development related stuff.</b> <br>
-* :briefcase: I have worked as Machine Learning Intern, Data Science Intern and Undergraduate Researcher.<br>
+* :briefcase: I have worked as a Machine Learning Intern, Data Science Intern and Undergraduate ML Researcher.<br>
 * :alarm_clock: I’m looking to collaborate on machine learning and web development stuff.<br>